pgilad/dotfiles/README.md

-devtools
+dotfiles
 ========

-Collection of configs, schemes, dotfiles, and anything to help a starting dev project
+My collection of configs, schemes, dotfiles, and anything to help a starting dev project